severinvire/engineering-log/README.md

 - Dependabot is enabled to alert me to security vulnerabilities in dependencies
 - This is a static site with no user-generated content, eliminating XSS and injection risks.

-If you discover a security vulnerability, please contact me directly at severinvire@gmail.com rather than opening a public issue.
+If you discover a security vulnerability, please contact me directly through my email rather than opening a public issue.

 ## License and Usage